informatics-lab/blog/_posts/2017/2017-07-21-lab-manifesto.md

 ## 5. No bean bags

 "Innovation" has, in some places, become a dirty word.
-It conjurers up images of ping-pong-tables and beanbag-filled spaces that people use merely to talk endlessly about what they are going to do.
+It can conjurer up images of wacky beanbag-filled spaces that people use merely to talk endlessly about what they are going to do.
 This is bad innovation culture.
-Incidentally, we like bean-bags and ping-pong as much as the next person, but good intentions alone are not enough for productive innovation.
+Incidentally, we like bean-bags as much as the next person, but good intentions alone are not enough for productive innovation.
 Which brings us to...

 ## 6. Make things